awcasella/Engenharia-Medica-Aplicada-UNIFESP-SJC-EngBio/README.md

 Instalation of Anaconda in Linux Ubuntu 18.04 can be found
 <a href="https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04" target="_blank">here</a>.

+**Python dependencies**

+To run the python scripts, you'll need to import all of the libraries below:

+	$ pip3 install numpy

+	$ pip3 install matplotlib

+	$ pip3 install spectrum

 # Algorithms

 The algorithms studied in this discipline are divided in the folowing groups: